 Michael Lortz – Elder – Moderator of the Session

 Michael has been part of RCC for nearly his entire life.
 He and his wife Elaine (Elly) met at RCC’s annual family camp as teenagers, married in 2001, and have 5 children.
 They live in Oregon City.
-A graduate of the University of Idaho, Michael is a licensed CPA and part-owner of a Portland accounting firm.
+A graduate of the University of Idaho, Michael is a licensed CPA and is the CFO of a Portland firm.
 He speaks often on tax-related topics.
 Michael has been active in Christian Education at RCC for many years as well as various Christian ministries outside of RCC.
 He was a founding board member of Love In the Name of Christ of Clackamas County in 2004 and continues to serve that organization.
 Michael was ordained and installed as an elder at RCC in November 2016.

 Roger Payne – Elder